hydrusnetwork/hydrus/docs/custom_assets.md

 # QSS and SVGs

 As well as replacing files, you can also complement a folder of defaults with your own custom files. `static/qss` and `static/rating_shapes` are the main examples here.
-You can create a `db_dir/static/rating_shapes`, and put some svgs in there, and hydrus will list them along with the defaults in `install_dir/static/rating_shapes` in the 'manage services' dialog for ratings.
+You can create a `db_dir/static/rating_shapes`, and put some svgs in there, and hydrus will list them along with the defaults in `install_dir/static/rating_shapes` in the `services->edit` dialog for ratings.
 If there are filename conflicts, hydrus prefers the one in your (db) userdir.

 There's a couple extra notes for how these should work, so check the readme.txts in the install_dir folders.